camiearth/ML-Projects/README.md

 This repository contains a collection of machine learning projects that I have been working for fun and learning, using various frameworks and python as programming language.
-Each project is contained within its own directory, and includes a README file describing the project and how to run it.
+Each project is contained within its own directory, and includes a README file describing the project very briefly and how to run it.

 The projects cover a range of topics in machine learning, such as supervised and unsupervised learning, deep learning, natural language processing, computer vision, and more.